Fundament-Software/feathergui/README.md

 ## Running

-Two working examples are available: `basic-rs` and `paragraph-rs`.
-To run either, navigate into the folder and run `cargo run`.
+Examples can be found in `feather-ui/examples`, and can be run via `cargo run --example [example_name]`.

-If you are on NixOS, use `nix run github:Fundament-Software/feathergui#basic-rs` or `nix run github:Fundament-Software/feathergui#paragraph-rs`
-If you are not on nixos but have nix, use `nix run --impure github:nix-community/nixGL -- nix run github:fundament-software/feathergui#basic-rs`
+If you are on NixOS, use `nix run github:Fundament-Software/feathergui#[example_name]` If you are not on nixos but have nix, use `nix run --impure github:nix-community/nixGL -- nix run github:fundament-software/feathergui#[example_name]`
-If you do not have nix, you must navigate into the relevant example folder and run `cargo run`

 The examples have currently only been tested on NixOS and Windows 11, but should work on most systems.